 Most Brazilians need no excuses to eat paçoca and will eat it in any given day.
 However, around June it is especially popular during festivities such as festas juninas and religious holidays like Easter.
 Another great opportunity for paçoca consumption of all kinds is during paçoca festivals.
 Sounds crazy?
 Well, it’s true!
 Such festivals happen yearly in cities like Bonito de Minas (MG), Pilar do Sul (SP), and Cruzeiro (SP).

 We’ve learned our share for today!
 All this talk of paçoca sure makes me want to have some.
 And since we at Rio & Learn believe learning is all about hands-on experiences, immersion and having fun – it’s time we make our own paçoca!
 For that, we enlisted the help of Clara – one of our native teachers.
 Check it out:

 – 1/2 teacup of sugar

 – pinch of salt

 – preheat the oven at 180ºC (~360ºF) for 10 minutes

 – wash the peanuts and let them dry on top of some paper towels for 5 minutes

-– spread the peanuts around a tray and put them in the oven at 180ºC/360ºF for about 15 minutes
+– spread the peanuts around a tray and put them in the oven for 180ºC/360ºF for about 15 minutes

-– blend all the ingredients together (and make sure there are no peanuts left uncrushed!)
+– blend all the ingredients together (and make sure there’s no peanuts left uncrushed!)

 – put the blended mixture in molds or cookie cutters and let it rest for 10 minutes